Powerlearnproject/se-day1-assignment-Ukingglobal/README.md

 1. Reliability and Quality: Software engineering ensures that software systems are reliable, stable, and meet the required quality standards.
 This is critical in industries like healthcare, finance, and transportation, where software failures can have severe consequences.
 2. Efficiency and Productivity: Well-engineered software systems can significantly improve efficiency and productivity, automating tasks, and streamlining processes.
 This can lead to cost savings, improved customer satisfaction, and increased competitiveness.
 3. Innovation and Competitiveness: Software engineering enables companies to innovate and stay ahead of the competition.
-By leveraging software engineering principles, companies can develop new products and services, and improve existing ones, to meet changing market demands.
+By leveraging software engineering principles, companies can develop new products and services, and which will improve existing ones, to meet changing market demands.
 4. Security and Trust: Software engineering ensures that software systems are secure, trustworthy, and protect sensitive data.
 This is critical in today's digital age, where cybersecurity threats are becoming increasingly sophisticated.
 5. Scalability and Flexibility: Software engineering enables companies to develop software systems that are scalable, flexible, and adaptable to changing business needs.
 This allows companies to respond quickly to new opportunities and challenges.
 6. Cost Savings: Software engineering can help companies reduce costs by minimizing software maintenance, reducing the need for manual intervention, and improving resource utilization.